kvnxdev/NotifySC/README.md

 - <b>STEP 3 // CANCEL/START BROADCASTRECEIVER</b><br>
-Create the broadcastreceiver to receive notifications
+Create the broadcastreceiver to receive notifications.

 ```javascript
 //You need to decide if you want to unregister it on onDestroy/onPause